- My LS

 Is the Legal Ombudsman’s final decision binding?

 Is the Legal Ombudsman’s final decision binding for ‘full and final settlement’ purposes?

-If neither client nor solicitor disagrees with the Ombudsman's provisional decision, he will treat the complaint as resolved.
+If neither the client nor solicitor disagrees with the Legal Ombudsman’s (LeO) case decision, the LeO will treat the complaint as resolved.

-If the provisional decision is not agreed by both parties, a final decision will be based on the 'fair and reasonable' principle.
+If the case decision is not agreed by both parties, a final decision will be based on the ‘fair and reasonable’ principle.

-For more information please see the Law Society’s practice note on what to do when a complaint goes to the Legal Ombudsman.
+For more information, see our practice note on what to do when a complaint goes to the Legal Ombudsman.

 While every effort has been made to ensure the accuracy of the information in this article, it does not constitute legal advice and cannot be relied upon as such.
 The Law Society does not accept any responsibility for liabilities arising as a result of reliance upon the information given.

 Have you got a practice question?

 Call the Practice Advice Service on 020 7320 5675 or email email@example.com.

 The Practice Advice Service is staffed Monday to Friday from 9am to 5pm.